derrickreimer/level/README.md

 ## Documentation

-To generate and view low-level API documentation locally, run the following script:
+To generate and view the project documentation locally, run the following script:

 ```
 script/docs